nchp89/nchp89.github.io/_posts/2024-04-19-clifton-top5.md

 ## Conclusion

-To wrap this up with the proverbial bow, I want to set an intention with how to use the knowledge that I've synthesized here.
-I'm not typically one for checklists and rules, so setting some simple "read over this once each day" heuristic doesn't hold much appeal to me.
+To wrap this up in the proverbial bow, I want to set an intention with how to use the knowledge that I've synthesized here.
+I'm not typically one for checklists and rules, so setting some simple "read this over once a day" heuristic doesn't hold much appeal to me.
 However, there is an unavoidable truth in learning: memory requires repetition.
 So, I'm going to make some flashcards for the bullet points I listed above and keep them on my desk for a while.
 Flashcards are old school, but damn are they effective.
 After a few weeks these gems should be firmly lodged in my memory, and after a few months (assuming I'm practicing what I'm memorizing) they should be second nature.

 This post has been entirely about me, Nick, the author.
 If you read the whole thing, great!
 Thanks for your time and attention.
 Even though this has been an exercise in my own personal growth, I hope you found something useful or interesting to you.